shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 Then, we need a function to define a default implementation for our enum by using Rust's [`Default` trait][default-rustdocs].

-Replace the line containing ACTION #3 with:
+Replace the line containing ACTION number 3 with:

 ```rust
 impl Default for Gender {